lungoruscello/WorldPopPy/README.md

 ## Acknowledgements

-**WorldPopPy** is inspired by the World Bank's [BlackMarblePy](https://github.com/worldbank/blackmarblepy/tree/main) package, which provided the blueprint for the
-download module used in this library and informed the API design.
+**WorldPopPy** is inspired by the World Bank's [BlackMarblePy](https://github.com/worldbank/blackmarblepy/tree/main) package, which provided the blueprint for this library's download module and informed the API design.

 ## Licence